timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-25
+# Objectives for Today 2026-01-26

 - Just chatting as we get warmed up & started with the day.
-- Attempting to Fix the Web Server from Nonsense; archived backup & overall cleanup...
-- Removing WordPress blog, gone, NEVER AGAIN.
-Don't use this.
-- Figure out Hugo vs Jekyll (which one did I like better??
-I am 90% sure hugo)
+- Update the Key Performance Indicators for the adventure.
+- Update the weekly plans for Week #5
+- Update the weekly topic!
+- Figure out what tasks remain, what MUST be done, and how many days remain for Rushcremental...
+- Eggcelerate!
+5 Years Later Script...
 - Doing the stuff that needs to be done!

 ## Events / Notices / Coming Soon

-Big Reveal for Rushcremental on Friday January 23rd ...
-TODAY!
-ITS TODAY!

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri